Goals and Vision

 HOPE TEAM History & Support

-The HOPE TEAM Project began its work in the summer of 2017.
-We are located at the Turtle Creek Family Care Connection Center office, but we travel to other locations to do psychotherapy and clinical assessments (in Family Care Connection’s Braddock, Mt.
-Oliver, and, soon, Penn Hills offices, and at the University of Pittsburgh in Oakland).
-We talk about the importance of early detection and early intervention for serious mental illness in clinics, community centers, schools, and wherever else people will listen.
+The HOPE TEAM Project began its work in the summer of 2017 and was previously located at the Turtle Creek Family Care Connection Center office.
+Currently, we are located at the UPMC Western Psychiatric Hospital at the Bellefiled Towers in Oakland.
+We teach the community about the importance of early detection and early intervention for serious mental illness in clinics, community centers, schools, and wherever else people will listen!

-Preliminary, behind-the-scenes work for The HOPE TEAM Project began in early 2015, when Peter Bachman and Diana Mermon, with the support of Pitt Psychiatry, began looking for an opportunity to develop clinical services for young people at high risk for developing psychosis and other serious mental illness in the Pittsburgh area.
-Pete and Dianna were particularly interested in finding a way to make these services available to people living in areas just outside the City of Pittsburgh, like the Mon Valley, Wilkinsburg, Penn Hills, and McKees Rocks, where risk factors for serious mental illness are common, but resources for treatment are limited.
+Preliminarily, behind-the-scenes work for The HOPE TEAM Project began in early 2015, when Peter Bachman, Leslie Horton, and Diana Mermon, with the support of Pitt Psychiatry, began looking for an opportunity to develop clinical services for young people at high risk for developing psychosis and other serious mental illness in the Pittsburgh area.
+Pete, Leslie and Diana were particularly interested in finding a way to make these services available to people living in and outside the City of Pittsburgh, where risk factors for serious mental illness are common, but resources for treatment are limited.